 Soon after, Paul was journeying to Damascus, reportedly to apprehend Christians and return them to Jerusalem to stand trial.
 In the Book of Acts, Luke writes about Paul’s sudden conversion to Christianity; that the spirit of the resurrected Jesus appeared before Paul and asked him why he was persecuting Him.
 Paul was struck blind for three days, during which time he fasted and prayed continually.

-When Paul’s sight was restored, he began to tell others about his vision.
+When Paul’s sight was restored, he began to tell others about his premonition.
 Those who knew Paul couldn’t believe what he was saying.
-He was opposing his own deeply held Jewish beliefs to praise the God of the Christians.
-Soon, his life was in danger.
+He seemed to be contradicting his own deeply held Jewish beliefs to praise the God of the Christians.

 Paul’s Place in History

-The influence that Paul’s missionary work had on the emerging religion of Christianity cannot be underestimated.
+Paul’s missionary work influenced the emerging religion of Christianity in inestimable ways.
 At that time, there wasn’t a New Testament bible for Christians to study.
 The only source of Jesus’ teachings were the first-hand accounts of the Apostles and the other disciples who had known Jesus and had survived persecution to tell others.

 Paul is credited for much of the New Testament writings.
 Scholars agree that he authored the book of Romans, and that 13 of the epistles were letters that he personally wrote, or that were written in his name, to newly established Christian churches.
 In the Acts of the Apostles, Luke records much about Paul’s travels, and the book concludes as Paul is awaiting trial in Rome.